cashfree/cashfree-woocommerce/readme.txt

 == Installation ==

 Please note, this payment gateway requires WooCommerce 3.0 and above.
+To ensure seamless payment integration, it is necessary to comply with payment regulations by whitelisting your domain.
+Please click on the [link](https://docs.cashfree.com/docs/developers-whitelisting) provided to whitelist your domain.

 = Automatic installation =